-The 2014 northern autumnal equinox (southern spring equinox) takes place on Tuesday, September 23 at 2:29 UTC.
-If you could be standing on the sun at that moment, at the instant of the 2014 autumnal equinox, you’d see the part of Earth shown on the image at the top of this post facing your direction.
+The 2015 northern autumnal equinox (southern spring equinox) takes place on Wednesday, September 23, at 8:21 UTC.
+If you could view earth from the sun at that moment, at the instant of the 2015 autumnal equinox, you’d see the hemisphere of Earth shown on the image at the top of this post facing in the sun’s direction.

 Although the equinox happens at the same instant for everyone worldwide, the clock time for the equinox varies by time zone.
-In the U.S., the equinox come on Monday, September 22.
-The time will be 10:29 p.m.
-EDT, 9:29 p.m.
-CDT, 8:29 p.m.
-MDT or 7:29 p.m.
+In the U.S., the local clock time for the September 23 equinox will be 4:21 a.m.
+EDT, 3:21 a.m.
+CDT, 2:21 a.m.
+MDT or 1:21 a.m.
 PDT.

-On the day of the equinox, the sun rises due east and sets due west all over the world, with everyone worldwide receiving approximately the same amount of day and night.
+On the day of the equinox, the sun rises due east and sets due west all over the world, with everyone worldwide receiving approximately equal portions of day and night.

-As soon as the beginning of October, however, that’ll change dramatically.
+When October comes rolling around that’ll change dramatically.
 By then, the sun will rise noticeably south of due east and will set noticeably south of due west.
-That’ll mean shorter days and longer nights for the Northern Hemisphere, and longer days and shorter nights in the Southern Hemisphere.
+That’ll mean shorter days and longer nights for the Northern Hemisphere, yet longer days and shorter nights in the Southern Hemisphere.

 After the equinox, the sun and the migrating birds will continue to travel southward to the southern climes.
 Arctic sea ice will begin to freeze; Antarctic ice will start melting.
 The great wheel of the seasons will continue to turn.

 How to celebrate?
-Try to watch as the sun rises due east and sets due west on this day of the equinox.
+Try to watch as the sun rises due east and sets due west on the great day of the equinox.

 Day and night sides of Earth at instant of September 2015 equinox